Johan Herman Bavinck

 Johan Herman Bavinck (22 November 1895 – 23 June 1964) was a Dutch pastor, missionary and theologian.

 Family

-Bavinck was born in Rotterdam as the second son of Reverend Coenraad Bernardus Bavinck.
+Bavinck was born in Rotterdam as the second son of Reverend Coenraad Bernardus Bavinck and Grietje Bouwes.
 He attended the Marnix Gymnasium there.
 Both his father and his grandfather Jan Bavinck were pastors.
 His uncle was Herman Bavinck, pastor and Professor of Dogmatics at the theological school in Kampen and at the Vrije Universiteit in Amsterdam.

-In 1922 Bavinck married Tine Robers.
+In 1922 Bavinck married Tine Robers; she died in 1953.
 Their children were Koert, Ben and Ineke.